 I think that the customer needs to see the passion behind the product, the importance and the influences in sportswear and casual wear – and to dream again.

-New technologies allowing to customize the products, sustainable and transparent production are elements that can’t substitute the importance of the fashion side and the DNA of denim.
+New technologies allowing us to customize the products, as well as ensure sustainable and transparent production, are elements that can’t substitute the importance of the fashion side and the DNA of denim.

-This is why at Denim Première Vision we make an effort to emphasize the fashion side of denim and collaborate with our partners to create unique and innovative items.
+This is why, at Denim Première Vision, we make an effort to emphasize the fashion side of denim and collaborate with our partners to create unique and innovative items.

 Han Ates, Founder, Blackhorse Lane Ateliers

 When we started Blackhorse Lane Ateliers, our conviction was to tell our history and our professional heritage through jeans.
 We are very fortunate to be based in London, a place with garment-making heritage that spans centuries.
-However, producing in London – one of the world’s most expensive cities – we were aware that we couldn't easily compete with prices of garments manufactured in other countries.
-The only way to do it was through quality and design and so we have put all our knowledge as tailors nto the jeans.
+However, producing in London – one of the world’s most expensive cities – we were aware that we couldn't easily compete with the prices of garments manufactured in other countries.
+The only way to do it was through quality and design, and so we have put all our knowledge as tailors into the jeans.
 What that meant was a simple, clean, smart finish.
 But this was not enough; we also had to develop a set of beliefs and values: quality, community and connectivity.

 QUALITY: We believe that we are making the best jeans in the world through our tailoring knowledge.
 With that we also give a lifetime repair guarantee.

 COMMUNITY: We have an open-door policy where the public can drop in anytime they want.
 We also regularly host workshops/masterclasses and through those we teach others how to make jeans.
-We do collaborations with other makers and London designers can proudly produce made-in-London jeans.
+We do collaborations with other makers and, as a result, London designers can now proudly produce made-in-London jeans.

 CONNECTIVITY: When you combine quality and community, you create connectivity which, in turn, creates accountability.